Direct reconstruction of anisotropic self-adjoint inclusions in the Calder\'on problem: Outer reconstruction of general anisotropic inclusions

 \section{Outer reconstruction of general anisotropic inclusions}

 In the following we will assume that a so-called ``background conductivity'' $A_0\in\Hsa(\Omega)$ is known.
 For an unknown $A_D\in \Hsa(\Omega)$, we call

 the \emph{inclusions}, noting that $D$ may have several connected components.
-Our reconstruction methods will relate to the so-called outer shape of $D$. \begin{definition} The outer shape $D^\bullet$ of $D$, is the smallest closed set with connected complement such that~$D\subseteq D^\bullet$. \end{definition} One of the key assumptions we will need, required for the existence of certain localized solutions, is that the background conductivity $A_0$ satisfies a unique continuation principle. \begin{definition} Suppose $U\subseteq \overline{\Omega}$ is a relatively open and connected set that intersects $\Gamma$.
-We say that $A\in \mathcal{H}(\Omega)$ satisfies the weak \emph{unique continuation principle} (UCP) in $U$ for the conductivity equation, provided that only the trivial solution of
+Our reconstruction methods will relate to the so-called outer shape of $D$. \begin{definition} The \emph{outer shape} $D^\bullet$ of $D$ is the smallest closed set with connected complement such that~$D\subseteq D^\bullet$. \end{definition} One of the key assumptions we will need, required for the existence of certain localized solutions, is that the background conductivity $A_0$ satisfies a unique continuation principle. \begin{definition} Let $U\subseteq \overline{\Omega}$ be relatively open and connected. $A\in \mathcal{H}(\Omega)$ satisfies the weak \emph{unique continuation principle} (UCP) in $U$ for the conductivity equation if only the trivial solution of

-can be identically zero in a non-empty open subset of $U$, and only the trivial solution has vanishing Cauchy data, $u$ and $\nu\cdot(A\nabla u)$, on a non-empty open part of $\partial U\cap \Gamma$.
-If $U = \overline{\Omega}$ we just say that $A$ satisfies the UCP. \end{definition} \begin{remark} In spatial dimension $d=2$, the UCP holds for general real-valued $A\in\Hsa(\Omega)$ (and even in some non-self-adjoint cases), see~\cite{Alessandrini2012}.
+can be identically zero in a non-empty open subset of $U$, and only the trivial solution has vanishing Cauchy data, $u$ and $\nu\cdot(A\nabla u)$, on a non-empty open part of $U\cap \partial\Omega$.
+If $U = \overline{\Omega}$ we just say that $A$ satisfies the UCP. \end{definition} \begin{remark} It should be noted that the ``UCP from Cauchy data'' follows from the ``UCP from open subsets'', so for simplicity we are grouping both concepts together in Definition~\ref{defi:ucp}.

+In spatial dimension $d=2$, the UCP holds for general real-valued $A\in\Hsa(\Omega)$ (and even in some non-self-adjoint cases), see~\cite{Alessandrini2012}.

 In spatial dimension $d \geq 3$, the UCP holds for real-valued Lipschitz continuous coefficients $A\in\Hsa(\Omega)$, see~\cite{Garofalo1986}, and with counterexamples to the UCP for $\alpha$-H\"older continuous coefficients with $\alpha\in(0,1)$, see~\cite{Miller74,Mandache1998}.